 There are more than 100 different types of cancer.
 Approximately one in three people will have a type of cancer at one time in their lives.
 Four out of 10 people with cancer will be cured.

 Treatments for Cancer

-From the medical perspective, there are three ways to treat cancer: Surgery, radiation, and/or Chemotherapy (targeted therapy).
+From the medical perspective, there are three ways to treat cancer.